EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

 ## 3.2 Phase 2: Signature Approval & SSP to RQES communication

+### 3.2.1: Signature Approval

 TBA

+### 3.2.2: Signature Service Provider to RQES Communication to Finalize Signing

+TBA

+> Author's note: Should be kept vague as to allow different handling of documents for different providers.

 ## 3.3 Phase 3: Signature Confirmation and Final Document Retrieval and Storage